dspinellis/alexandria3k/examples/journal-h5/README.md

 indicating the number of articles _h_ published over the period that have received at least _h_ citations over the same period.

-Running the `journal-h5.sh` shell script will produce the following table of the top-20 journals.

 |title|h5_index|
 |-----|--------|
 |Nature|333|